craedl/craedl-sdk-python/docs/source/docs/basics.rst

     import craedl
     craedl.configure()

-As long as you don't revoke this token or generate a new one, you will only have to perform this step once every 28 days.
-Should you have reason to worry that your token has been compromised, simply generate a new one in Craedl and re-run the command above to re-enable your Craedl Python SDK authentication.
+This token will remain active indefinitely.
+Should you have reason to worry that your token has been compromised, use the interface in your Craedl profile to revoke the compromised token, generate a new one, and re-run the command above to enable your Craedl Python SDK authentication.

 Use the Craedl Python SDK
 *************************